-While Palestine was a largely peaceful, multi-faith region, the early 1900s would see far more deaths, including by terrorist attacks–by both Arab and Jewish groups.
-Jewish terror groups, like the Irgun and the Stern Gang, were labeled as terrorists by the British government and even by Jewish leaders.
+Before the early 1900s, Palestine was a largely peaceful, multi-faith region.
+But after 1917, under the British mandate, there was more violence, including terrorist attacks by both Arab and Jewish groups.
+Members of Jewish terror groups, like the Irgun and the Stern Gang, were labeled as terrorists by the British government—and even by Jewish leaders.

 David Ben-Gurion, a founder and later Prime Minister of Israel, called the Irgun an “enemy of the Jewish people.”
-However, leaders of the Irgun (Menachem Begin) and Stern Gang (Yitzhak Shamir) would become Prime Ministers of Israel.
+However, the leaders of the Irgun, Menachem Begin, and Stern Gang, Yitzhak Shamir, would both later become Prime Ministers of Israel.

-“Throughout the winter months and into spring 1949, we heard of more terror, of villages blown up by barrel-bombs while others narrowly escaped the flaming ruins of their homes.
-Thousands were now uprooted, living in the hills and arid wastelands.
+Palestinian-Israeli Christian Pastor Elias Chacour describes the fear Menachem Begin spread among the land in response to the Irgun in his book, Blood Brothers.
+He writes that, “throughout the winter months and into spring 1949, we heard of more terror, of villages blown up by barrel-bombs while others narrowly escaped the flaming ruins of their homes.
+Thousands were now uprooted, living in the hills and arid wastelands.”

 The rise of Begin’s party in Israeli politics was called “the most disturbing political phenomena of our time” in a 1948 letter published in the New York Times, which was cosigned by Albert Einstein.